dokooh/Dino_DocSectionDetection/README.md

 ```

 Use one of these solutions:
-- Use `requirements-stable.txt` for fixed versions
+- Use `requirements-stable.txt` for compatible versions
+- Use `requirements-minimal.txt` for basic installation
 - Downgrade NumPy: `pip install "numpy<2.0.0"`
 - Create a fresh virtual environment and install dependencies